 ~ Beef Tikka Laal Aur Kaala Mirich Masala ~

-The Duke of Bucculleuch's Estate probably breed the best breed on the British Isles.
-A cross between the Aberdeen Angus and the Scottish Long Horn, the meat quality is exquisite, being well hung and matured for over three weeks.
-Cubes of the prime fillet are marinated with pureed red chilli, crushed black peppercorns, home ground mustard, garam masala and ginger.
-This is HOT and not to be taken lightly.
-We kindly request that you do not ask for it to be cooked well-done.
-Please!
+The Duke of Bucculeuch’s Estates breed some of the best beef on the British Isles.
+A cross between the Aberdeen Angus and Scottish Long Horn the meat quality is exquisite, being well hung and matured for over three weeks.
+Cubes of the prime fillet are marinated with puréed red chilli, crushed black peppercorns, home ground mustard, garam masala and ginger.
+This one is ‘HOT’ and not to be taken lightly.

-A taste of nearly all of the above, except with whole fish!
-A combination of each of the above tikkas, including Paneer and Portobello mushrooms, served with soft curried steamed rice.
+A taste of all of the above.
+A combination of each of the above tikkas, including Paneer & Portobello mushrooms, served with soft curried steamed rice.